kaziasifjawwad/java_exercise/java_collection_framework/README.md

 ```

 Priority queue by default implements min heap.
-If we want to implement a max heap, we must defince
+If we want to implement a max heap, we must define
 the priority manually.
 For defining priority, we must implement `Comparator` interface.
 Let us see an example of max heap.